Migrating from WP-Syntax to PrismJS

 convert(sys.stdin, sys.stdout)

-Google Adsense for Wordpres – No Plugin Needed
+Google AdSense for WordPress – No Plugin Needed

-Adding Google Adsense ads to your your WordPress blog was a tedious task.
-Either you needed to manually modify your theme, or you had to use a plugin, such as Google’s own Adsense plugin.
-Even then, placements were limited and handling both mobile and desktop themes was complicated at best.
-Recently, two things have changed: Google retired the Adsense plugin and introduced Auto Ads.
+Adding Google AdSense ads to your WordPress blog was a tedious task.
+Either you needed to manually modify your theme, or you had to use a plugin, such as Google’s own AdSense plugin.
+Even then, placements were limited, and handling both mobile and desktop themes was complicated at best.
+Recently, two things have changed: Google retired the AdSense plugin and introduced Auto Ads.

-At first, the situation seemed like it turned for the worse.
-Without the official plugin, you had to resort into using a third-party plugin or manually placing ads in your theme.
-But Auto ads made things much simpler.
+At first, the situation seemed like it had turned for the worse.
+Without the official plugin, you had to resort to using a third-party plugin or manually placing ads in your theme.
+But Auto Ads made things much simpler.
 Instead of having to manually place your ads, you can let Google do it for you.
-It works great on both desktop and mobile theme.
+It works great on both desktop and mobile themes.

-The easiest way to enable Auto ads is using a child theme.
-First, you need to get the Auto ads ad code.
-Next, in your child theme’s functions.php add the following lines, making sure to replace the javascript snippet with your own one.
+The easiest way to enable Auto Ads is by using a child theme.
+First, you need to get the Auto Ads ad code.
+Next, in your child theme’s functions.php, add the following lines, making sure to replace the javascript snippet with your own.

 function my_google_adsense_header() {